Average Customer Review:

-The Sunbeam Therapeutic doesn't score as highly on overall satisfaction according to user reviews, but it does boast a few more features than the Sunbeam Quilted or the Soft Heat Warming Mattress Pad.
-While all three mattress toppers offer couples the ability to independently control the heat on each side of the mattress, the Therapeutic has three heat zones on each side of the bed, which can each be adjusted independently.
+The Therapeutic Heated Mattress pad is a bit pricier than the Sunbeam Quilted Mattress Pad or the Soft Heat Warming Mattress Pad, but it also has a few more features.
+While all three of these electric mattress toppers offer couples the ability to independently control the heat on each side of a queen size or larger mattress, as alluded to above, the Sunbeam Therapeutic Heated Mattress Pad has three heat zones on each side of the bed, which can each be adjusted independently.
 For example, the person on the left side of the bed can have warming at his or her feet only, while the sleeper on the right can aim heat on the back and head zones and cooler temperatures at foot level.
-The Sunbeam Therapeutic also comes with a wireless remote control that eliminates the clutter of wires on the bedside table.
-Unfortunately, however, there is only one control that serves both sides of the bed.
+The twin/full size mattress pad has three heat zones as well but, like all choices in these sizes, you can't adjust those independently for each side of the bed.

 The Sunbeam Therapeutic Mattress Pad also comes with a wireless remote control that eliminates the clutter of wires on the bedside table, as Gornstein notes, but there is one negative: there is only one control that serves both sides of the bed.
 Users joke that the trickiest part of using this heated pad is determining who will keep the remote control.
 Some suggest fastening the remote to the bed's headboard.

 Heated mattress pads fare better than electric blankets when it comes to durability, though they are far from long lasting.
 All of the mattress pads covered here have five-year warranties from their manufacturers, and that's the norm.
 However, there are lots of limitations and many users advise that the true life span of a heated mattress pad is closer to two years, regardless of the brand.